-NEW ZEALAND FILMS AT NZIFF ARE PROUDLY SUPPORTED BY the paint the professionals use
+NEW ZEALAND FILMS AT NZIFF ARE

 NZIFF is always proud to provide big screen premieres for striking work made within our own shores - and by Kiwis working elsewhere.

 Documentary filmmakers celebrate remarkable New Zealanders on this year's programme.
 We also welcome the home landing of Dustin Feneley's spectacular feature Stray.
 In selecting our two regular short film programmes - New Zealand's Best and Ngā Whanaunga - we saw so many terrific new shorts in 2018 that we added two more programmes to show them off.